-The “Heroes Game,” scheduled for the Friday after Thanksgiving, pits conference powerhouses Iowa and Nebraska in what promises to become an epic battle for bragging rights in the nation's heartland.
+The Hy-Vee Heroes Game, scheduled for the Friday after Thanksgiving each year, pits conference powerhouses Iowa and Nebraska against each other in what has become an epic battle for bragging rights in the Heartland.
 The two teams will be playing for more than a trophy, however; with the help of Hy-Vee, they will use the national stage created by the game to recognize individuals for acts of heroism in their communities.

-Official Trophy Tour Rules
+Trophy Tour Dates

-A replica of the Hy-Vee Heroes trophy will be on display at a different Hy-Vee store each day, where customers also will have the opportunity to register to win four tickets to the game.
-The trophy will be on display at each store from 10 a.m. to 6 p.m.
-Check with your local Hy-Vee store to see if they will be hosting the trophy this year.
+In anticipation of the 2019 rematch, Hy-Vee stores in Iowa and Nebraska are hosting a Hy-Vee Heroes Game Replica Trophy Tour in November 2019.
+A replica of the Hy-Vee Heroes Game trophy will be on display at a different Hy-Vee store each day, where customers also will have the opportunity to register to win four tickets to the game.
+The trophy will be on display at each store from 10 a.m. to 6 p.m. at the following store locations.

 Nominate a hero!
 (Iowa)